rcs333/frequency-scanner/README.md

 # frequency-scanner
-Reports frequency of all single nucleotide changes for a group of fastq files
+Reports frequency of all possible permutations of single nucleotide changes for a group of fastq files.
+Counts every minor variant below a certain frequency of each fastq as mapped against a provided fasta file.

 # Dependencies
 This program requires that you have the following programs installed and working on your path